Your are invited to our

 Inspirational Speaker: Alex Peavey

 Emcee: Jasmine Turner, NBC 12 News

 Tickets are $75 each

 2019 Inspirational Speaker: Alex Peavey

 At 39, Alex was diagnosed with stage four prostate cancer.
 After 25 years of practicing mindfulness, this diagnosis became his greatest test of performance and resiliency in the face of adversity.
-While doctors all over the country were surprised by the cancer metastasizing in areas throughout his pelvis and causing 60% acute kidney failure, Alex’s cancer is in remission.
-Alex is confident his mindfulness practice is one of the key ingredients for saving his life.
+Doctors all over the country were surprised the cancer had already metastasized in areas throughout his pelvis and caused 60% acute kidney failure.
+Alex is confident his mindfulness practice is one of the key ingredients for improving the quality of his life.

 2018 Inspirational Speaker: Mathew Hirschberg